When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Height and weight.

-A breastfeeding mom needs an additional 450 to 500 kilocalories daily to make breast milk.
-Overall, breastfeeding moms are looking at approximately 2,500 kcals a day (2).
+Here is the kicker: making milk is hard work.
+A breastfeeding mom needs an additional 450 to 500 kilocalories daily to keep up production.
+This means most nursing moms should aim for approximately 2,500 kcals a day (2).

-How to keep count?
-The USDA DRI calculator is a good place to start.
-It works out the daily nutrient recommendations as provided by the Dietary Reference Intakes.
+If you want to get specific, the USDA DRI calculator is a fantastic tool.
+It calculates your daily nutrient recommendations based on the Dietary Reference Intakes.

-• Fast foods, like french fries, pizzas, and onion rings.
+• Fast food staples: French fries, greasy pizza, and onion rings.

 You Might Also Like